talmi/draft-bdmgct-spring-srv6-security/draft-bdmgct-spring-srv6-security.md

 {:numbered="false"}

 The authors would like to acknowledge the contributions from Andrew Alston, Dale Carder, Bruno Decraene, Joel Halpern, Alvaro Retana, and Eric Vyncke.

-# Topics for Further Consideration

-## SRH Compression

-Because of the methodologies used in SID compression, SRH compression does not necessarily use an SRH - in practice this means filtering based on the next header is not relevant, thereby removing an important filtering mechanism.
-Under certain specific conditions, a host may generate a SID list that is capable of being compressed into a single destination address (DA).
-Under these circumstances, the SRH may not be generated or may be removed during the process.
-In this case, a host may generate a layer 4 checksum that is created after SR policy and SID compression is applied and is done so using a DA that differs from the DA that will arrive at the final destination.
-This incorrect L4 checksum will cause any device in the path that utilizes a L4 checksum to discard or otherwise flag as erroneous the packets referenced by this checksum.
-Examples include deep packet inspection hardware that may exist transparently in a path or other higher layer packet inspection mechanisms that require or utilize an L4 checksum.
-Such behavior could result in blackholed or incorrectly dropped / filtered traffic that is otherwise legitimate.

-## Spoofing

-## Path enumeration

-## Infrastructure and topology exposure

-This seems like a non-issue from a WAN perspective.
-Needs more thought - could be problematic in a host to host scenario involving a WAN and/or a data center fabric.